Create a Conditional Access policy for Exchange on-premises and legacy Exchange Online Dedicated

 - Registered in Azure Active Directory.
 Additionally, the client Exchange ActiveSync ID must be registered with Azure Active Directory.

 Azure AD Device Registration Service (DRS) is activated automatically for Intune and Office 365 customers.
 Customers who have already deployed the ADFS Device Registration Service don't see registered devices in their on-premises Active Directory.
 This does not apply to Windows PCs and Windows Phone devices.

 Compliant with device compliance policies deployed to that device.

 If the device doesn't meet Conditional Access settings, the user is presented with one of the following messages when they sign in:

-- If the device is not compliant, a message is displayed that directs the user to the Intune Company Portal website, or the Company Portal app where they can find information about the problem and how to remediate it.
+- If the device isn't compliant, a message displays that directs the user to the Intune Company Portal website, or the Company Portal app.
+From the company portal, they can find information about the problem and how to remediate it.